 If you have a question that’s not answered in this blog, feel free to leave a comment and we’ll answer it for you!

 What Can Injectables & Dermal Fillers Do for You?

 While the answer to this question depends on the filler, generally, they are used to smooth or plump your skin’s wrinkles and sunken places.

 - Smooth lines around your nose, mouth, and upper lip

 - Bring volume to your cheeks or cheekbones

-When you’re first starting out, we recommend calling us to set up a consultation with one of our board-certified dermatologists.
-In the consultation, you’ll be able to have a conversation with our team about what you want to achieve so they can provide guidance on the best plan and fillers to use to achieve that goal.
+When you’re first starting, we recommend calling us to set up a consultation with one of our board-certified dermatologists.
+In the consultation, you’ll be able to have a conversation with our team about what you want to achieve so they can guide the best plan and fillers to use to achieve that goal.
 They’ll be able to review your options with you and explain what to expect both in your appointment and after in terms of how many sessions to expect, how often to come in for a session, and any side effects like bruising or swelling.

 Injectables & Fillers for Your Face – Wrinkles

 If your goal is to smooth lines and wrinkles on your face, there are several options available.
 Our team will review your goals and help you find the one that will give you the best results.
 Injectables are great because they can both smooth out your existing wrinkles and help prevent further ones from developing.

 Botox is an injectable neurotoxin that works by restricting movement in facial muscles, preventing them from contracting by blocking neural signals to them temporarily.
 It is commonly used on the face to temporarily improve the appearance of crow’s feet (lines on the outside of the eyes) and frown lines (vertical lines between the eyebrows).